The-going/evlproject/content/core/kernel-api/_index.md

 	...
 } __randomize_layout;
 ```

+In the particular case of the socket interface, [Dovetail]({{% relref
+"dovetail/_index.md" %}}) also connects the in-band networking core
+with the companion core through a simple internal interface so that
+the latter can provide out-of-band extensions.

 [Dovetail]({{% relref "dovetail/_index.md" %}}) is in charge of
 routing the system calls received from applications to the proper